MarkoSulamagi/Screeps-typescript-skeleton/README.md

-[DEPRECATED] Screeps-typescript-skeleton
+# [DEPRECATED] Screeps typescript skeleton project

-# Screeps typescript skeleton project
+# This skeleton is deprecated.
+You can find a better starter kit in here: https://github.com/screepers/screeps-typescript-starter

 This is a Screeps' project skeleton for Typescript programmers.
 The skeleton is based on vanhouc's work: https://github.com/vanhouc/screeps.